NextSDS Logo

 Storage

-Store in accordance with local regulations.
-Store in a dry, cool and well-ventilated area.
+Store in a dry, cool and well-ventilated area, away from incompatible materials.
 Protect from freezing.
 Store locked up.
 Keep away from heat and direct sunlight.
 Keep container tightly closed and sealed until ready for use.
 Containers that have been opened must be carefully resealed and kept upright to prevent leakage.
 Store and use only in equipment/containers designed for use with this product.
 Do not store in unlabelled containers.

 Hygiene